 Bootleg Spell Market - If you want to work around copyright law, this is the place.
 A black market for all things magical.

-TABLE: Bootleg Spells
+TABLE: Bootleg Spell Market

 The Hidden Eye - Secret hangout for all of the exiled and dispossessed oracles of The Third Eyes.
 From secret places within the Pyramid of Providence they orchestrate their criminal activities and perform esoteric rituals to foresee the great and terrible apocalypse to come.

 Portal of Screams - A defunct portal leading to a dimension of screams.
 Nobody bothered tearing it down, but at least it doesn’t work anymore… Much.
 An arch monument now.
 Whispers of screams can still be heard around it.

 The Hobo Auction - A ruddy stage where the poor auction their things off to the highest bidder.
 Usually this is labor.
 Great place to find desperate help.

 The Present - Criminals from the past who were thrown into the future as capital punishment end up in The Present.
 Plenty end up as fodder for The Steeves.
 Some escape.

 The Old Courthouse - Run-down building where they used to hold jury trials.
 Overrun by feral children now.
 Presently the power base of the Dirty Rascals and their Childrens’ Court.

 Museum of Crime - Used to be in the Old Courthouse, until The Rascals took over the place and kicked the museum out.
 Contains histories and incredibly minor artifacts detailing the various criminal organizations within the city.
 Curated by an incredibly enthusiastic bumbling old wizard named Irwin.